 If you’re looking for a great smoker for your family’s next backyard cookout, it’s hard to pass up the Char-Broil American Gourmet Offset Smoker.

-The Char-Broil American Gourmet is a simple, no-nonsense offset smoker with lots of space for a cookout with your family or friends.
+Different from using gas smokers, the Char-Broil American Gourmet is a simple, no-nonsense offset smoker with lots of space for a cookout with your family or friends.
 This smoker has over 1000 square inches of cooking space with 670 square inches in the main cooking area and 355 square inches in the fire box.

 While the large, main cooking area is best suited to indirect smoking, the firebox that can also be used for direct cooking and searing.
 This makes the American Gourmet a very versatile smoker.